Long Parliament: Execution of Strafford

-This meant ending arbitrary rule was important not just for England, but the Protestant cause in general.
 Since direct attacks on the monarch were considered unacceptable, the usual route was to prosecute his "evil counsellors".
 Doing so showed even if the king was above the law, his subordinates were not, and he could not protect them; the intention was to make others think twice about their actions.
 Further, they started to create a series of committees and sub-committees starting with the Grand Committee for Religion appointed on 6 November 1640.

 Their main target was the Earl of Strafford, former Lord Deputy of Ireland; aware of this, he urged Charles to use military force to seize the Tower of London, and arrest any MP or peer guilty of "treasonable correspondence with the Scots".
 (Note: The Scottish victory at Newburn in August was marked with widespread celebrations in London, and there was frequent contact between the Parliamentary opposition and the Covenanters.)
 While Charles hesitated, Pym struck first; on 11 November Strafford was impeached, arrested, and sent to the Tower.
 Other targets, including John Finch, fled abroad; Archbishop William Laud—by then sufficiently unpopular that in May 1640 a large armed mob attacked Lambeth Palace, seeking to kill him—was impeached in December, joining Strafford in the Tower.

 At his trial in March 1641, Strafford was indicted on 28 counts of "arbitrary and tyrannical government".
 Even if these charges were proved, it was not clear they constituted a crime against the king, the legal definition of treason.
 If he went free, his opponents would replace him in the Tower, and so Pym immediately moved a bill of attainder, asserting Strafford's guilt and ordering his execution.

 Although Charles announced he would not sign the attainder, on 21 April 204 MPs voted in favour, 59 against, while 250 abstained.
 On 1 May, rumours of a military plot to release Strafford from the Tower led to widespread demonstrations in London, and on 7th, the Lords voted for execution by 51 to 9.
 Claiming to fear for his family's safety, Charles signed the death warrant on 10 May, and Strafford was beheaded two days later.

 Committees established by the Long Parliament

-On 5 November 1640 parliament created several committees to parcel out the work they intended to address.
+On 5 November 1640 Parliament created several committees to parcel out the work they intended to address.
 The first committee was the Committee for Privileges and Elections under the leadership of John Maynard, MP for Totnes.
 On the next day, 6 November, parliament established the Grand Committee for Religion.